 Students must submit an online waiver application by:

-Full-time students may waive mandatory insurance enrollment by submitting an online waiver application.
+Full-time students may waive mandatory insurance enrollment by submitting an online insurance application.
 See the Waiver FAQ for more information about the online waiver process.

 See waiver deadlines above.